alphasaft/Micro/README.md

 # Micro

-Micro is a small library (~600 lines of code) for creating languages adapted to your needs, allowing you to describe whatever data you'd like in a elegant and concise way.
+Micro is a small library (~600 lines of code, including spacing) for creating languages adapted to your needs, allowing you to describe whatever data you'd like in a elegant and concise way.
 Here's an example of a Micro script designed to express todo lists :

 ```
 todo("Main todo list") {
     #critical "Pay my taxes";
     #important "Clean my room";

-    currentShow = "Arcane";
+    currentShow = "Monty Python";
-    #important "Watch " + ?currentShow;
+    #normal "Watch {?currentShow} !";
 };

+if ([ [08/03/24] <= [#today] <= [08/31/24] ]) {
     todo("For my holidays") {
-    #critical uppercase("Don't forget the keys !!!");
+        #critical UPPERCASE("Don't forget the keys !!!");
     };
+};
 ```

 Micro scripts are all based on the same generic yet very polymorpheous syntax that you can adapt to your needs.
 Micro then allows you to quickly parse that language to generate usable JS values out of it.

-The tool itself is written in Javascript, and requires you to know this language before you can use it (You can learn Javascript [here](https://www.learn-js.org/)).
-Furthermore, I will quite often use typescript syntax to describe what types are expected.
+The tool itself is written in Typescript, but knowing Javascript is sufficient to use it (you can learn Javascript [here](https://www.learn-js.org/)).
+I will however quite often use Typescript syntax to describe what types are expected, but as you will see it's pretty simple to understand what I mean.

 Without further ado, let's get started !